nickvidal/mailsheet/README.md

 - Go to your *Inbox* and review the MailSheet email with a summary of the results.
 - Congratulations!
 You just sent your first campaign template using MailSheet!

-* If you are unable to select "*Test*" as the Campaign, you might be experiencing a conflict between your Google accounts.
+*Troubleshooting*: If you are unable to select "*Test*" as the Campaign, you might be experiencing a conflict between your Google accounts.
 Try reopening the spreadsheet in a new *Incognito/Private* window.

 ### Enable the Gmail API